breez/payments-rest-api/fly/README.md

-# Breez Nodeless FastAPI
+# Breez Payments Rest Api

-A FastAPI implementation of the Breez Nodeless SDK.
-This service provides a REST API for sending and receiving payments via the Lightning Network running on fly.io.
+A FastAPI implementation of the [Breez Nodeless SDK](https://github.com/breez/breez-sdk-liquid).
+This service provides a REST API for sending and receiving payments via the Lightning Network running on [fly.io](https://fly.io).

 ## Prerequisites